jooy2/google-apps-script-sheetio/README.md

   ]);
 ```

-## Methods
+## Using API / Methods

-Related descriptions are attached to the entire method of `Sheetio.js`, and the main method of the default API commonly used in Spreadsheet of **Google Apps Script** is overridden.
+Related descriptions are attached to the entire method of `SheetIO.js`, and the main method of the default API commonly used in Spreadsheet of **Google Apps Script** is overridden.

 Not all Spreadsheet methods may be compatible.
 If there is a method you would like to request, please leave an issue or send a PR.